c97sr/idd/README.md

 # idd

 R Package for Infectious Disease Dynamics.
-There is no reason I cannot edit the
+This acts mainly as a holding vessel for small projects that then find a home somewhere else.